 In the 1970s, the U.S. joined efforts to save this species.
 At the time, almost all known nesting of Kemp's ridley sea turtles was occurring at Rancho Nuevo.
 Nearly all Kemp's ridley eggs were literally in one basket!
 What if a hurricane, oil spill, or other disaster wiped out that beach?
 The species was very vulnerable.
 The situation was dire.

 The project began right away.
-From 1978-1988, eggs from a portion of the Kemp's ridley nests laid each year at Rancho Nuevo were collected, packed in sand from Padre Island, and transported to PINS.
+From 1978-1988, eggs from a portion of the Kemp's ridley nests laid each year at Rancho Nuevo were collected, packed in sand from Padre Island, and transported to Padre Island National Seashore.
 Overall, a total of 22,507 eggs were collected and relocated through this project.
-Once the nests arrived at PINS, they were incubated under controlled conditions and hatched.
-The newly hatched turtles were released on the beach at PINS, allowed to crawl on the beach and into the surf, and then recaptured using aquarium dip nets after a brief swim in the Gulf of Mexico.
+Once the nests arrived at Padre Island National Seashore, they were incubated under controlled conditions and hatched.
+The newly hatched turtles were released on the beach at PAIS, allowed to crawl on the beach and into the surf, and then recaptured using aquarium dip nets after a brief swim in the Gulf of Mexico.
 This procedure was done in the hope that the hatchlings would imprint to the National Seashore and the females would return as adults to nest on Padre Island.
 This was the imprinting portion of the project.

 Once the hatchlings were recaptured, they were transported to the National Marine Fisheries Service Laboratory in Galveston, Texas for the headstarting portion of the project.
 The turtles were kept and reared in Galveston for 9-11 months.
 The purpose of this headstarting was to allow the turtles to grow large enough to avoid most predators and to be tagged for future recognition to help evaluate project success.